|Document Name||Appointment of Statutory Auditors|

 1. For Entities with asset size of ₹15,000 crore and above as at the end of previous year, the statutory audit should be conducted under joint audit of a minimum of two audit firms [Partnership firms/Limited Liability Partnerships (LLPs)].
 All other Entities should appoint a minimum of one audit firm (Partnership firm/LLPs) for conducting statutory audit.
 So depending on the size of the assets at the end of previous FY, the number of auditors to be decided.

 It shall be ensured that joint auditors of the Company do not have any common partners and they are not under the same network of audit firms.
 Further, the Company shall finalise the work allocation among SCAs/SAs, before the commencement of the statutory audit, in consultation with their SCAs/SAs.

-2 The Company should decide on the number of SCAs/SAs based on this Board Approved Policy, inter alia, taking into account the relevant factors such as the size and spread of assets, accounting and administrative units, complexity of transactions, level of computerization, availability of other independent audit inputs, identified risks in financial reporting, etc.
+2. The Company should decide on the number of SCAs/SAs based on this Board Approved Policy, inter alia, taking into account the relevant factors such as the size and spread of assets, accounting and administrative units, complexity of transactions, level of computerisation, availability of other independent audit inputs, identified risks in financial reporting, etc.

 Considering the above factors and the requirements of the Company, the actual number of SCAs/SAs to be appointed shall be decided by the respective Board/Local Management Committee (LMC), subject to the following limits:

 The SCAs/SAs shall visit and audit at least the Top 20 branches/Top 20% of the branches of IIFL HFL (in case of less than 100 branches).
 The branches to be selected in order of the level of outstanding advances, in such a manner as to cover a minimum of 15% of total gross advances of IIFL HFL.

 In addition, IIFL HFL shall ensure adherence to the provisions of Section 143 (8) of the Companies Act, 2013 regarding audit of accounts of all branches.